Certified Nursing Assistant Programs in Connecticut: CNA Training & Certification

 Job Outlook and Salary Expectations for CNAs in Connecticut

-As a CNA in Connecticut, you can expect a bright job outlook and competitive salary.
+As a CNA in Connecticut, you can expect a bright job outlook and a competitive salary.
 With a projected job growth rate of 5% over the 2021-2031 decade, the demand for CNAs in the state is rapidly growing, providing excellent opportunities for those interested in the field.
 Furthermore, the average salary for CNAs in Connecticut is a rewarding $35,400 per year.

 Job Growth and Demand